tdado/tdado.github.io/_misc/upfall.md

 *And see the world is changing*
 *I don’t know what to think of now*
 *But it feels like I’m fading*
-*So many questions but I know it has always been there*
+*So many questions but I know it's always been there*
 *I know, does she know, does he know*
 *I know that I’m upfalling*
 *I know that I’m upfalling*